 Selling a car with a loan can be easy if you do it right

-It’s important to know your car’s value, the payoff amount, and whether you have negative or positive equity.
-Maintaining an open conversation with the lender (and the DMV) will ensure accuracy and allow you to figure out all your options.
-Each lender has its own rules and regulations when it comes to selling a car with a loan, and it’s important you follow them so there aren’t any issues that arise later on.
-If the bank needs the payoff amount before you can sell, there are options, too.
-Just keep in mind some of these options can cause more debt.
+It’s important to know your car’s value, the payoff amount and whether you have negative or positive equity.
+In addition, maintaining an open dialogue with the lender (and the DMV) can ensure accuracy and allow you to figure out all your options.
+Each lender has its own rules and regulations when it comes to selling a car with a loan, and it’s important you follow them, so there aren’t any issues that arise later on.
+If the bank needs the payoff amount before you can sell, there are options, too — just keep in mind some of these choices can cause more debt.

 Always weigh the pros and cons before making any final decision when selling your car with a loan.